gliu2k/Azure-Fabric/README.md

 # Azure Data Fabric

 # Description
-This is an introuction to **Azure Fabric** product.
+This is an introuction to Microsft **Azure Fabric**.

 # 1. About DP-600 Exam
 Share my experience of learning the course and taking the exam

 - [Microsoft Learn](https://learn.microsoft.com/) is very important.
 Yes, I mean this online help.
-Almost all the answers can be found there.
+Almost all the answers or testing points can be found there.
 - It is essential to practice Python, SQL, and PowerBI(DAX) regularly.
 The experience from daily work can be very helpful.

   E.g. there are a quite few questions regarding **deployment**.
 When you move the DataLake from DEV to QAS, do you think its security rule will be moved up automatically?